heygrady/fetch-actions/README.md

 console.log(action) // --> { type: 'FETCH_POSTS' }

-// feed it an action, get a promise const promise = fetchAction(action)
+// feed it an action, get a promise const promise = fetchAction(action) // <-- returns a promise, just like fetch

 // expect to receive ready-to-use data promise.then(data => {
-  console.log(data) // <-- normally you would dispatch data
+  console.log(data) // <-- you could dispatch this data in your middleware })
-})
 ```

 ### How does createFetchAction work?
 Under the hood `createFetchAction` is setting up a promise chain and calling fetch lifecycle handlers in a specific order.

 Below you can see some psuedo-code for the `createFetchAction` provided by `fetch-actions`.
-You can see the real [source](./src/createFetchAction.js) is very similar.
+You can see the real [source](https://github.com/heygrady/fetch-actions/blob/master/src/createFetchAction.js) is very similar.

 Don't worry if you don't know what all of those handlers are doing.
 You can read about them in the API.
 This is just an example so that you can visualize how your fetch requests are being managed.
 We'll get into further details in later examples.
 For now we're still trying to stay focused on how we integrate with your middleware.